UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 ### Places

-To associate a *Data Entity* with a MetaData Entity representing a *geographical location or region* the DataCrate Microdocument describing the entity SHOUD have a property of [schema:contentLocation] with a value of a DataCrate Microdocument of type  [schema:Place].
+To associate a *Data Entity* with a MetaData Entity representing a *geographical location or region* the DataCrate Microdocument describing the entity SHOULD have a property of [schema:contentLocation] with a value of a DataCrate Microdocument of type  [schema:Place].